MarkQuach12/student-mark-book/README.md

 # Student Mark Book

-A full-stack web app for managing student classes, attendance, homework, exams, and payments, organized by terms and weeks.
+A full-stack web app for managing student classes, attendance, homework, exams, and payments, organized by terms and weeks made specific for the NSW HSC Y11 and Y12 students.

 Table of Contents